aiven/aiven-operator/docs/docs/resources/cassandra.md

 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.
 - [`disk_space`](#spec.disk_space-property){: name='spec.disk_space-property'} (string, Pattern: `(?i)^[1-9][0-9]*(GiB|G)?$`).
 The disk space of the service, possible values depend on the service type, the cloud provider and the project.
     Reducing will result in the service re-balancing.
     The removal of this field does not change the value.
 - [`maintenanceWindowDow`](#spec.maintenanceWindowDow-property){: name='spec.maintenanceWindowDow-property'} (string, Enum: `monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday`, `sunday`).
 Day of week when maintenance operations should be performed.
 One monday, tuesday, wednesday, etc.
 - [`maintenanceWindowTime`](#spec.maintenanceWindowTime-property){: name='spec.maintenanceWindowTime-property'} (string, MaxLength: 8).
 Time of day when maintenance operations should be performed.
 UTC time in HH:mm:ss format.
+- [`powered`](#spec.powered-property){: name='spec.powered-property'} (boolean, Default value: `true`).
+Determines the power state of the service.
+When `true` (default), the service is running.
+    When `false`, the service is powered off.
+    For more information please see [Aiven documentation](https://aiven.io/docs/platform/concepts/service-power-cycle).
+    Note that:
+    - When set to `false` the annotation `controllers.aiven.io/instance-is-running` is also set to `false`.
+    - Services cannot be created in a powered off state.
+The value is ignored during creation.
+    - It is highly recommended to not run dependent resources when the service is powered off.
+      Creating a new resource or updating an existing resource that depends on a powered off service will result in an error.
+      Existing resources will need to be manually recreated after the service is powered on.
+    - For Kafka services with backups: Topic configuration, schemas and connectors are all backed up, but not the data in topics.
+All topic data is lost on power off.
+    - For Kafka services without backups: Topic configurations including all topic data is lost on power off.
 - [`projectVPCRef`](#spec.projectVPCRef-property){: name='spec.projectVPCRef-property'} (object).
 ProjectVPCRef reference to ProjectVPC resource to use its ID as ProjectVPCID automatically.
 See below for [nested schema](#spec.projectVPCRef).
 - [`projectVpcId`](#spec.projectVpcId-property){: name='spec.projectVpcId-property'} (string, MaxLength: 36).
 Identifier of the VPC the service should be in, if any.
 - [`serviceIntegrations`](#spec.serviceIntegrations-property){: name='spec.serviceIntegrations-property'} (array of objects, Immutable, MaxItems: 1).
 Service integrations to specify when creating a service.
 Not applied after initial service creation.
 See below for [nested schema](#spec.serviceIntegrations).